javierquevedo/pong-leap-motion-js/README.md

 pong-leap-motion-js
 ===================
+A tiny POC for using the Leap Motion JS library with CreateJS.

 A pong game using the Leap Motion as a controller.
 The game is written in Javascript and uses the CreateJS framework.